Skip to main content

 Use Wireframe Mode for standard sections

-Heroes, pricing tables, feature grids, testimonials, FAQs all have excellent wireframe templates.
-Use Wireframe Mode for consistent quality and lower costs.
+Heroes, pricing tables, feature grids, testimonials, and FAQs all have excellent wireframes.
+Proven structure, consistent quality, lower cost.

 Start with Economy, upgrade when needed

 Economy models produce surprisingly good results for most sections.
-Save Pro models for complex layouts with many nested elements where design quality is the top priority.
+Save Pro models for complex layouts where design quality is the top priority.

 Iterate with Section AI

-Generate a section, then use Section AI transformations to refine it.
+Generate once, then refine with transformations.
 Faster and cheaper than regenerating from scratch.

-Set your framework and import your framework configuration file in the Settings panel under Design before generating.
-This ensures the output matches your project from the start.
+Set your framework and import its configuration file in Settings under Design.
+The output matches your project from the first generation.

 Use Page Composer for full pages

-If you are not sure how to describe a section, let Prompt Consultant ask you questions and build the brief for you.
-The result is usually more detailed than what most people write manually.
+If you are not sure how to describe a section, answer its questions instead.
+Skip anything irrelevant.
+The resulting brief is usually more detailed than what most people write by hand.

 Organize with Projects

-Create a separate project for each client or website.
-Each project saves its own framework, colors, brief, and AI configuration independently.
+One project per client or website.
+Each keeps its own framework, colors, brief, and AI configuration.

 Troubleshooting